Skip to Content

 TypeDescriptionUse Case

-NATNetwork Address TranslationInternet access via host
+NATNetwork Address TranslationInternet access for VMs

 IsolatedNo external connectivityPrivate VM networks